Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Ephesians 4:17 Now this I say and testify in the Lord, that you must no longer walk as the G1484Gentiles do, in the futility of their minds.

-The apostle Paul considered the ‘believers‘ in these passages to be “formerly of the gentiles/nations”, but now ‘part of the body of Messiah’, grafted-into the Commonwealth of Israel; thereby, Israelites.
+The apostle Paul considered the ‘believers‘ in these passages to be “formerly of the gentiles/nations”, and now ‘part of the body of Messiah’, grafted-into the Commonwealth of Israel; thereby, Israelites.

 Being ‘of the gentiles’ is not what you want to be, it’s what you want to ‘formerly be‘.

-Another critical fact has been kept from us is a deception in translation.
-The fact is, that in 1 Corinthians 5:1, 10:20, 12:2 almost every single contemporary translation changes the Greek word “ethnos” from ‘gentiles/nations’ to the English word “pagans”, in order to propagate the dogma that believers “from among the nations” are still gentiles but no longer pagans.
+Another critical deception in translation that has been kept from us, is the fact that in 1 Corinthians 5:1, 10:20, 12:2, listed above, almost every single contemporary translation changes the Greek word “ethnos” from ‘gentiles/nations’ to the English word “pagans”, in order to propagate the dogma that believers “from among the nations” are still gentiles but no longer pagans.
 All of the early translations of these verses use the English words gentiles/nations.
 The contemporary translators “conveniently” use the word “pagans” here to fit their own agenda, when in a hundred other places they always translate ‘ethnos’ as G1484Gentiles!

 What does the apostle Paul say?